merenlab/anvio.org/help/main/programs/anvi-gen-variability-network/index.md

 ## Changing the default report variable

 By default, <span class="artifact-p">[anvi-gen-variability-network](/help/main/programs/anvi-gen-variability-network)</span> will report the estimate `departure_from_reference` as the quantity that defines the weight of the edges that connect variable nucleotide positions and samples.
-The edge weight can later be used during network visualization as a factor that influences network convergence.
+The edge weight can later be used during network visualization as a factor that influence netowrk convergence.
 It is possible to change the variable using the parameter `--edge-variable`.

 <div class="codeblock" markdown="1">
 anvi&#45;gen&#45;variability&#45;network &#45;i <span class="artifact&#45;n">[variability&#45;profile&#45;txt](/help/main/artifacts/variability&#45;profile&#45;txt)</span> \